runtimerobotics/fusion360-urdf-ros2/README.md

 Here are the list of features of the project

 ### Features
-- **Seamless Conversion**: Easily convert Autodesk Fusion 360 models into URDF files compatible with ROS 2.
+- **Seamless Conversion to URDF**: Easily convert Autodesk Fusion 360 models into URDF files compatible with ROS 2.
-- **Visualization**: Visualize your robot models in Rviz, a 3D visualization tool for ROS.
+- **Visualization**: Visualize your robot models in Rviz using the launch file automatically created after conversion.
-- **Simulation**: Launch and test your robot simulations in Gazebo Sim, a robust robot simulation environment.
+- **Simulation**: Launch and test your robot simulations in ROS 2 Humble with Gazebo Classic and ROS 2 Jazzy with latest Gazebo Sim.
 - **User-Friendly Workflow**: Provides a straightforward workflow from CAD design to robotic simulation.
 - **Sample Models**: Includes instructions and examples for modeling sample robots.
 - **Customization**: Supports customization of URDF files to match specific robot configurations and requirements.